1

 六年春,上以為信壯武,北近鞏、雒,南迫宛、葉,東有淮陽,皆天下勁兵處也,乃更以太原郡為韓國,徙信以備胡,都晉陽。 信上書曰:「國被邊,匈奴數入,晉陽去塞遠,請治馬邑。」 上許之。 秋,匈奴冒頓大入圍信,信數使使胡求和解。 漢發兵救之,疑信數間使,有二心。 上賜信書責讓之曰:「專死不勇,專生不任,寇攻馬邑,君王力不足以堅守乎? 安危存亡之地,此二者朕所以責於君王。」 信得書,恐誅,因與匈奴約共攻漢,以馬邑降胡,擊太原。

 In spring of year six, the emperor judged Xin fierce and martial.
 Because the northern front bordered Gong and Luo, the south pressed against Wan and Ye, and the east touched Huaiyang, all strategic military zones, he reassigned Taiyuan as Han's kingdom, moved Xin there to guard against the Hu, and set his capital at Jinyang.
-Xin petitioned that his state bordered the frontier and the Xiongnu raided repeatedly; since Jinyang was far from the passes, he asked to govern from Mayi.
+Han Xin memorialized, saying, "My state borders the frontier and the Xiongnu raid repeatedly.
+Jinyang is far from the border passes—I ask to administer from Mayi."
 The emperor approved.
 That autumn, Modu of the Xiongnu made a major incursion and besieged Xin, who repeatedly sent envoys to seek peace with the Hu.
 Han dispatched troops to rescue him, but suspected Xin's repeated secret contacts meant divided loyalties.
-The emperor sent Xin a letter of reprimand, saying that to choose death alone was not courage and to seek life alone was not responsibility, and asking whether he truly lacked strength to hold Mayi against attack.
-He said this was ground where survival and ruin were decided, and therefore he held Xin strictly accountable.
+The emperor sent Xin a letter of reprimand, saying, "To cling to death alone is not courage; to cling to life alone is not responsibility.
+When the enemy attacked Mayi, was your strength insufficient to hold it?
+This is ground where safety and ruin, survival and extinction, are decided—these are the two points for which I hold you accountable."
 After receiving the letter and fearing execution, Xin made terms with the Xiongnu to attack Han together, surrendered Mayi to the Hu, and struck Taiyuan.

 22